KovalchukDanil0/CompareText/README.md

-# Text Compare chrome extenion
+# Text Compare chrome extension

 This extension allows you to compare / diff text just in your browser!
+Free and Open Source

 ![Popup image](images/popup.png "Popup image")